it-innovation/sam/doc/tutorial.rst

     @PermittedRole("owner")
     public void put() {}
   }

-  // A file grants the "owner" role to Identity if Identity is a value of the "myOwner" field: grantsRole(?File, "owner", ?Identity) :- field(?File, "myOwner", ?Identity).

 We must update `DataProvider` to pass through the `owner` argument, and update `Client` to provide its identity (:example:`data5`).
 SAM now reports that the model is safe: